liuchunchi/draft-liu-nasr-requirements/draft-liu-nasr-requirements.md

 Explicit routing protocols permit explicit control over the traffic path, in order to meet certain performance, security or compliance requirements.
 For example, operators can use SRv6 to orchestrate a Service Function Chaining (SFC) path and provide packaged security services or compliance services.
 For either of them, validating the actual traffic path in the forwarding plane as an auditing measure is needed for clients and/or authorities.
 NASR can help operator to attest to an orchestrated path and provide verifiable forwarding proofs to help clients/authorities audit the service.

-SFC is used as an (possibly canon cal) example, therefor network elements are not limited to Service Functions, and paths are not limited to a SFC path.
+SFC is used as an example, therefore network elements are not limited to Service Functions, and paths are not limited to a SFC path.
 Other devices or network functions may incorporate features (built-in security capabilities, roots of trust and attestation mechanisms, etc.) suitable to support path validation.

 ## Use Case 2: Verifying Path Properties